ten-protocol/go-ten/design/Soft_finality_guarantee.md

 }
 ```

-There can be sibling LBs (with the same `Number` and `ParentLB`) with the same `L2TxsHash` but different `L1BlockHash`.
+There can be sibling LBs (same `Number` and `ParentLB`) with the same `L2TxsHash` but different `L1BlockHash`.

-This option offers a stronger finality guarantee.
-A transaction can never be replaced with a competing one, but it might result
+This option offers a much stronger finality guarantee.
+An L2 transaction can never be replaced with a competing one,
-in a different outcome in the case, a deposit transaction was processed or not before it.
+but it might result in a different outcome only in the case a deposit L1 transaction was processed or not before it.

 The sibling LBs will result in the same execution result for the vast majority of transactions.

+If a user is not actively trying to double spend a deposit on the L1, then the odds that an L1 re-org have an impact
+on the result of executing their transaction are minimal.

 ### Option 4 - Guarantee the L2 ordering, but link batches to deposit messages

-To improve the guarantee even further, we can reduce the reasons for creating sibling LBs to only the situation where
+Another possible improvement is to reduce the reasons for creating sibling LBs to only the situation where
 there is an actual change in the ordering of L1 messages (deposits).

 The insight is that instead of linking the batch to an L1 block, we can link a batch to a list of L1 messages.